-Electrolux monitor the devices health remotely.
+Electrolux monitors the health of the device remotely.
 A free service kit arrives in the post when needed.
 If the device stops working, they know and a replacement is on its way.
 They will take care of the old unit in a safe and environmental way (which sounds a little too like sending an old pet to stay with your aunt that owns a farm…).

 And in a perhaps stroke of marketing genius, there is no binding time, only a circular-economy fee for cancellations within 18 months.
-A fee which, Electrolux say, goes to refurbishing early returned units so they can be re-used by another subscriber.
+A fee which, Electrolux says, goes to refurbishing early returned units so they can be re-used by another subscriber.

 Shift to a Service